modal-inria/MixtComp/MixtComp/docs/howToAddModel.md

 ### bool sampleApproximationOfObservedProba()

 As mentioned in `computeObservedProba`, the observed probability could be 0 even if the observed probability is not 0. `sampleApproximationOfObservedProba` was a proposed solution to differentiate models in which the observed distribution is computed by sampling, and those for which it is computed using closed forms expressions.
 The idea is that a 0 probability from sampling could not be trusted and a 0 probability from closed form could be trusted.
 This was not a satisfactory solution, and this method is not used at the moment.
 The problem is that, no matter the parameters, there can be no 0 probability observations in Rank model for example.
-And, if the observed probability is 0 for an observation in every classe, MixtComp execution stops.
+And, if the observed probability is 0 for an observation in every class, MixtComp execution stops.
 This behaviour is legitimate for example if a particular modality has never been observed in the learning sample for categorical models.
 It is not legitimate for rank variables.

 ## How to register a model